dotnet/csharpstandard/standard/types.md

 ### 8.3.5 Simple types

-C# provides a set of predefined `struct` types called the simple types.
-The simple types are identified through keywords, but these keywords are simply aliases for predefined `struct` types in the `System` namespace, as described in the table below.
+Except for `nint` and `nuint`, the simple types are aliases for predefined `struct` types in the `System` namespace, as described in the table below.

 **Keyword** | **Aliased type**
 ----------- | ------------------